HewlettPackard/dc-rl/README.md

 ### Adding New Workload Data

 #### Overview
-By default, SustainDC includes workload traces from [Alibaba](https://github.com/alibaba/clusterdata) and [Google](https://github.com/google/cluster-data) data centers.
-These traces are used to simulate the tasks that the data center needs to process, providing a realistic and dynamic workload for benchmarking purposes.
+By default, SustainDC includes workload traces from [Alibaba](https://github.com/alibaba/clusterdata) and [Google](https://github.com/google/cluster-data) DC.
+These traces are used to simulate the tasks that the DC needs to process, providing a realistic and dynamic workload for benchmarking purposes.

 #### Data Source
 The default workload traces are extracted from: